-- \$ 0.29 million on petroleum development drilling, property acquisitions and in completions and surface production facility upgrades mainly in ATP 1189P Naccowlah Block; Queensland to further exploit its existing proved producing oil reserves and to increase its 2P oil reserves. - \$ 0.80 million in petroleum exploration projects and acquisitions in Australia as summarised in the Review of Operations above.
+- \$ 0.77 million on petroleum development drilling, property acquisitions and in completions and surface production facility upgrades mainly in ATP 1189P Naccowlah Block; Queensland to further develop and exploit its existing proved producing oil reserves and to increase its 2P oil reserves. - \$ 0.19 million in petroleum exploration projects and acquisitions in Australia as summarised in the Review of Operations above.

-The net assets of the group increased marginally to \$8.54 million in the year ended to 30 June 2022 as a result of continuing oil revenue and capital raising offset by non-cash write-offs on petroleum properties.
+The net assets of the group decreased to \$5.63 million in the year ended to 30 June 2023 as a result of non-cash write-offs on petroleum properties.
 The significant underlying movements resulted from the following items: